duxonline/Mango/README.md

-MangoCommerce is an open source eCommerce System written in Go language.
+MangoCommerce is a simple eCommerce module written in Go language.